LGN520/farreach-public/docs/netreach-v4.md

 		* When receiving case3 packet from data plane or explicit notification from controller, make server-side snapshot only if snapshot flag = false -> set snapshot flag = true
 	+ NOTE: it guarantees that each server must make a server-side snapshot for each snapshot period exactly once!
 - NOTE: one register can provide at most 3 stateful APIs -> we cannot aggregate valid and latest/deleted as a whole
+- NOTE
+	+ Egress pipeline recirculation issue is ok
+	+ We provide weak-form durability -> data is durable before a certain snapshot timepoint -> bounded-error reliability
+	+ Limited recirculation for atomicity in snapshot is ok

 ## Overview